jes/scamp-cpu/doc/OS.md

 At this point the shell would set stdout to point back to whatever it was originally set to, and then set stdin to point to the temporary file.
 It would then system("grep", "bar").

-The kernel wuold then swap the shell out once again, and this time execute grep, whose stdin comes from the temporary file.
+The kernel would then swap the shell out once again, and this time execute grep, whose stdin comes from the temporary file.
 Once grep calls exit(), the kernel would swap the shell back in and the second system() call would return.

 This method doesn't allow for example `cat foo.txt | head` to bail out of the cat early, but it still provides a lot of the useful properties of program composition, without needing to support actual multitasking.

-### asm/cc
+### asm/slangc/slc/peepopt

 These would form a complete self-hosting build environment.
-I don't yet know whether I'd rather write a proper C compiler, or whether it should be a different language entirely.
-Writing in C means I can bootstrap it using an existing C compiler, but even C probably has more features than I really need.

-Probably a strict subset of C would suffice.
+asm: assembler
+slangc: compiler
+slc: compiler driver (slangc foo.sl | peepopt > foo.s; cat head.s foo.s foot.s | asm > foo.x)
+peepopt: peephole optimiser

 ### vi